Debb1ie/Ink-Well/readme.md

-# Inkwell — Content Platform,==
+# Inkwell — Content Platfor
 A Medium-like platform for adult writers and readers.
 Features:
 -  Dark/Light mode (auto-detects system preference)
 -
    Rich writing editor with Markdown-like formatting.
    Clean reading experience.
    - I writing assistant (Claude-powered)
-   -  Shared articles — published by anyone, visible to all..
+   -  Shared articles — published by anyone, visible to all

 ---

 ## Deploy to Vercel (5 minutes)!

 ### Option 1: Use the `.jsx` directly in Claude.ai (Artifacts).
 Paste the `.jsx` file contents directly into a Claude artifact.
-Works immediately..
+Works immediately.

-### Option 2: Full Vercel Deploy
+### Option 2: Full Vercel Deploy!

 1. **Create a new React project:**
 ```bash